• The Royal Logistic Corps

 • 294 Squadron – Grantham

 The Headquarters Squadron consists of all elements required to support the single supply and three transport squadrons.
-This includes: communications operators, catering support, HR and physical training specialists.
-We continue to develop a good relationship with both our paired Regular Regiment, 1 Regiment RLC, as well as 7 Battalion REME, to whom we would work with if deployed on operations with 1 Aviation BCT.
+This includes: communications operators, catering support, human resources and physical training specialists.
+We continue to develop a good relationship with both our paired regular regiment, 1 Regiment Royal Logistic Corps, as well as 7 Battalion Royal Electrical and Mechanical Engineers, with whom we would work if deployed on operations with 1st Aviation Brigade Combact Team (BCT).

 Officers and soldiers of 158 Regiment RLC are experts in logistics.
-Equally as comfortable on foot as they are at the wheel of a MAN SV 6 tonne truck, their versatility means they find themselves supporting 1 Aviation BCT in many different roles, including:
+Equally as comfortable on foot as they are at the wheel of a MAN support vehicles 6 tonne truck, their versatility means they find themselves supporting 1 Aviation BCT in many different roles, including:

 • Training soldiers to acquire their Category B and C vehicle licences.